January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 We recommend this track for current or aspiring new member educators.
 All chapters have one seat reserved for their attendee.
 Additional seats are available at cost.

-The Emerging Leaders Workshop was created with freshmen, sophomores and new members in mind.
+The Risk Prevention Workshop is designed for risk managers, social event planners, and wellness officers.
 By attending this program, participants will be able to:

-We understand that cultivating leadership skills in newer members is an important part of chapter sustainability and have up to 50 seats available for this program.
-We recommend this track for new members or recent initiates you feel have the potential for chapter leadership.
+Cultivating knowledge around policies, risk prevention and insurance is an important part of organization management.
+We recommend this track for risk managers, social chairmen, or wellness officers.
 All chapters have one seat reserved for their attendee.
 Additional seats are available at cost.

 Here are answers to the most common questions we receive from potential attendees.
 If you don’t find your answer/s here, contact Morgan Brickley (morgan@triangle.org) to help!